 He may be contacted on: email@example.com

-THE GEORGE LAW ORGAN SCHOLAR, Matthew Jorysz, is in his first year reading music.
-Last year he was organ scholar of Salisbury Cathedral where, in the absence of an Assistant Director of Music, his duties included playing for the majority of the daily services.
+THE GEORGE LAW ORGAN SCHOLAR, Matthew Jorysz, is in his second year reading music.
+Previously he was organ scholar of Salisbury Cathedral where, in the absence of an Assistant Director of Music, his duties included playing for the majority of the daily services.
 Whilst at school he was taught by Ann Elise Smoot, gaining the Associateship Diploma of the Royal College of Organists with four prizes in 2010.
 More recently he has studied with Daniel Moult and he now learns with James McVinnie.
 As a recitalist he has played at St David's, Canterbury and Salisbury Cathedrals, and at the 2011 Three Choirs Festival in Worcester.

 He may be contacted on:firstname.lastname@example.org